webhintio/hint/packages/hint-no-protocol-relative-urls/README.md

   and the first request is not made over HTTP, there is a high risk of man-in-the-middle attacks.

-  Of course if the web site/app is served over HTTP it is already exposed to those types of attacks, but in general CDNs constitute a high-value target, and therefore, are much more likely to be attacked than most of the individual sites that use them.
+  Of course, if the web site/app is served over HTTP it is already exposed to those types of attacks, but in general CDNs constitute a high-value target, and therefore, are much more likely to be attacked than most of the individual sites that use them.